Wildlife

 Take Action

-Write or call your NM state senators and representatives and contact NM Governor Michelle Lujan Grisham and urge them to reform and modernize the NM Department of Game and Fish and the NM Game Commission for the protection of all our New Mexico wildlife
+Write or call your NM state senators and representatives and contact NM Governor Michelle Lujan Grisham and urge them to reform and modernize the NM Department of Game and Fish and the NM Game Commission for the protection of all our New Mexico wildlife.
+Tell them to vote for Senate Bill 5, Game Commission Reform.

 National Wildlife